Skip to Main Content

 Suppose your professor has given you an assignment to find an article discussing the ethics of cloning.
 Your first step is to determine your KEY TERMS.
 In this case they are CLONING and ETHICS

-If you perform a search for CLONING you would retrieve over 40,000 results as seen below.
+If you perform a search for CLONING you would retrieve over 57,000 results as seen below.
 This is more than you could reasonably evaluate and chances are most of the results will not be on your topic.

 Use AND to narrow your results.
 This time search CLONING AND ETHICS.
-Notice your results have dropped to 796 and they will be more focused on your topic.
+Notice your results have dropped to 1,069 and they will be more focused on your topic.
 This search only returns articles dealing with both CLONING and ETHICS.
 If it is only one or the other you they will not appear here.

 You could further narrow your results by adding more KEY TERMS such as HUMANS or ANIMALS if you wanted to be more specific.
 You could use something like CLONING AND ETHICS AND HUMANS.
 Just be aware the narrower you make your search the fewer results you will find.
 It is also possible to narrow your search too much.
 Always start out broad then narrow as you go along.

-Select FULL TEXT to limit your results to only those results where the full article is included.
+Select ONLINE FULL TEXT to limit your results to only those results where the full article is included.

-We’re now down to 464 results.
+We’re now down to 552 results.

-Using these LIMIT options you were able to reduce the number of results from 796 to 38.
+Using these LIMIT options you were able to reduce the number of results from 552 to 14.

 Selecting Results

 Let’s take a look at one of the results in our search.
-From the results screen you can see the TITLEAUTHOR, and SOURCE of the article, in this case “The Ethics of Human Cloning in Narrative Fiction.”
-By Amit Marcus published in Comparative Literature Studies.
+From the results screen you can see the TITLEAUTHOR, and SOURCE of the article, in this case “Orphans by Design: The Future of Genetic Parenthood.”
+By Hilary Bowman-Smart published in Bioethics.

 Click on the article TITLE to see more detailed information.
 Again you can see the TITLEAUTHOR, and SOURCE.
 In addition you can now view the ABSTRACT.
 An ABSTRACT is a brief summary of the article which allows you to see what the article is about without having to read the whole thing.
-It is always a good idea to do this instead of reading, in this case a 29 page article, and finding out the article is not useful to you.
+It is always a good idea to do this instead of reading, in this case an 8 page article, and finding out the article is not useful to you.
 The ABSTRACT and SUBJECT TERMS can also supply you with more KEYWORDS to use to modify your original search.

 Checking Journal Locator Demonstration